 Another key challenge is scaling personalization without scaling cost.
 While persona-based delivery is ideal, implementing it across thousands of employees can be resource-intensive.
 Without automation and orchestration, personalization risks becoming unsustainable.

-Cross-platform security and compliance also remains complex.
+Cross-platform security and compliance also remain complex.
 The mix of BYOD, VDI, tablets, laptops, and mobile apps creates overlapping risk surfaces.
 Achieving security parity across platforms demands advanced UEM policies, seamless enforcement, and constant monitoring.

-Key Trends Reshaping End-User Services
+Key Trends Reshaping Digital Workplace and End-User Services

 What’s Next for End-User Services

-The next wave of end-user computing will not be defined by devices, but by intelligence and intent.
+The next wave of end-user computing will not be defined by devices, but by adaptive intelligence and intent.

 Managed Workplace Services Partners: What to Look For

-Finding the right end-user partner goes beyond capabilities.
-It is about alignment with organizational context and growth plans.
 Enterprises should assess how well a provider addresses five core needs:

 - Proactive device management is essential.
 This means automated provisioning, configuration, patching, and decommissioning, orchestrated in real time across physical and virtual assets.
 Service shouldn’t wait for an issue—it should anticipate it.